ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 the {@link CKEDITOR.editor#addCommand editor.addCommand}  function to register the `abbr` command.

-	editor.addCommand( 'abbr', new CKEDITOR.dialogCommand( 'abbrDialog' ) );
+	editor.addCommand( 'abbr', new {@linkapi CKEDITOR.dialogCommand CKEDITOR.dialogCommand}( 'abbrDialog' ) );

-This command opens the `abbrDialog` dialog that we are going to define in a moment by using the CKEDITOR.dialogCommand class.
+This command opens the `abbrDialog` dialog that we are going to define in a moment by using the {@linkapi CKEDITOR.dialogCommand CKEDITOR.dialogCommand} class.

 ## Creating the Toolbar Button